Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: Case Study: GWTC-3

-GWTC-3 updates to some of our long-standing visualisations were made.
-The new results were added to the Masses in the Stellar Graveyard plot ~\ref{fig:GWTC3}), showing the masses of black holes and neutron stars observed by the LVK alongside those observed via traditional electromagnetic astronomy.
-An online version allows for customisable images~\cite{GellarEtAl:2024}.
+Updates to some long-standing LVK visualisations were made for GWTC-3.
+The new results were added to the Masses in the Stellar Graveyard plot (Figure~\ref{fig:GWTC3Masses}).
+This plot is now generated from GWOSC data products, making it easy to add large numbers of detections.
+An online version allows for customisable images~\citep{GellarEtAl:2024}.
 The LVK Orrery was also updated, which shows a stylised animation of the GWTC-3 binaries.

 New visualisations were also created.
 One was a poster reminiscent of a periodic table showing the catalog after each observing period.
-The poster was used in a variety of articles, a double-page LIGO Magazine spread~\cite{Knox:2022}, and in the GWTC-3 webinar.
-An artistic representation of the detections in a box accompanied the publication in \textit{Physical Review X}.
-An image showing spectrograms for the 90 GWTC-3 signals was featured as NASA Astronomy Picture of the Day (7 December 2021).
+The poster was used in a variety of articles, a double-page LIGO Magazine spread~\citep{Knox:2022}, and in the GWTC-3 webinar.
+An artistic representation of the detected sources in a box accompanied the publication in \textit{Physical Review X} (Figure~\ref{fig:GWTC3InABox}).
+An image showing spectrograms for the $90$ GWTC-3 signals was featured as NASA Astronomy Picture of the Day (7 December 2021).